We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The RX-4VA comes with Yamaha’s MusicCast multiroom system (minus the speakers, of course), allowing you to connect with other compatible Yamaha components wirelessly.
 A USB port lets you play music from an external storage device.

-On the negative side, the RX-4VA doesn’t support virtualized Dolby Atmos or DTS Virtual:X. It’s also one of the receivers whose chipset has a bug that makes it unable to handle 4K/120Hz gaming for Xbox Series X or NVIDIA RTX30.
+On the negative side, the RX-4VA doesn’t support virtualized Dolby Atmos or DTS Virtual:X. It’s also one of the receivers whose chipset has an HDMI 2.1 bug that makes it unable to handle 4K/120Hz gaming for Xbox Series X or NVIDIA RTX30.
 Fortunately, Yamaha is offering a free HDMI-board update program to fix it.
 Although it supports HDMI 2.1, it doesn’t support 8K out of the box.
 However, Yamaha will soon offer a firmware update that will add 8K capabilities as well as VRR (Variable Refresh Rate), ALLM (Auto Low-Latency Mode), QMS (Quick Media Switching), and QFT (Quick Frame Transport), which are HDMI 2.1 features designed to enhance gaming.
 Together, this makes it a top-value 4K AV receiver that retails for $599 but is typically offered under $500 and is future-proofed for when 8K flatscreens come down to a more approachable price.

 Why it made the cut: This mid-priced AVR has a full feature set and is ready for the future.